BettercareHealth/bettercare/ebola-prevention-and-control/test-2.md

 	1. Bowel perforation and peritonitis
 	1. Heart failure and pulmonary oedema
 	1. Dehydration and shock
-11. What organ often fails in patient very ill with Ebola?
+11. What organ often fails in patients very ill with Ebola?
 	1. The heart
 	1. The kidneys
 	1. The lungs